elyyyse/Frontend-todo-app/README.md

 - This was my first project using the [content template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) `<template>`
 - Learned some best practices for when to use `<img>` tags in my HTML versus when to set `background: url()` in my CSS
-- Figured out how to create a gradient border with border radius (possibly juice not worth the squeeze) and also used the `::before` pseudo-class for the first time
+- Figured out how to create a [gradient border with border radius](https://codyhouse.co/nuggets/css-gradient-borders) (possibly juice not worth the squeeze) and also used the `::before` pseudo-class for the first time
-- Bonus feature: I used localStorage, so you won't lose your todos on refresh
+- Bonus feature: I used localStorage, so you won't lose your todos on page refresh

 ### Continued development